Meet The Team

 We all bring our own expertise to the charity and constantly seek to learn new things from each other and the young people we serve.
 It’s within this nurturing environment that successes and breakthroughs are witnessed daily’

-Neil Tustin – FA Football Coach and Youth Mentor
+Neil Tustin –Youth Mentor, DDSL and FA Football Coach

 ‘I love every part of working for Best and find it extremely rewarding to be helping so many young people who are struggling by supporting them into sports, such as football and watching their self-esteem grow.
 We make a fantastic team and its very unique, almost like a family’

-Erskine Smith – FA Football Coach and Youth Mentor
+Erskine Smith – Youth Mentor and FA Football Coach

 Erskine is a Level 2 qualified FA Football coach.
 Previously, Erskine played football at an international level for the National Team of Barbados, receiving 55 caps over his career.
 Erskine has spent the last 15 years working in a variety of roles in youth work, behavioural support and sports coaching within community and educational settings, in London and Swindon.
 He received the ‘Jack Petchey Outstanding Leader Award’ in 2013 for his hard work engaging young people through football